Varín

 Varín (Várna) is a village and municipality in Žilina District in the Žilina Region of northern Slovakia.
 It is located at the Malá Fatra National Park and also serves as a tourist resort.

 Etymology

 The name is derived from Proto-Slavic varъ (var, "boiling").
 The original name was a hydronym referring to foamed water.

 History

 In historical records the village was first mentioned in 1235.
 In the middle of the 13th century as terra Warna it was property of the Cseszneky de Milvány family.

-In 1993, the local government named one of the streets after Jozef Tiso, a president of the First Slovak Republic, the client state of Nazi Germany.
-This action sparkled controversy amongst some people and in 2021 a law enforcement authority launched a criminal investigation.
+In 1993, the local government named one of the streets after Jozef Tiso, president of the First Slovak Republic, a client state of Nazi Germany.
+This action sparked controversy amongst some people and in 2021 a law enforcement authority launched a criminal investigation.

-Geography

-The municipality lies at an altitude of 362 metres and covers an area of 19.092 km^{2}.
-It has a population of about 3,674 people.